diyagijo/walmart-inventory-optimizer/README.md

-# walmart-inventory-optimizer
-# 🛒 Retail Demand Forecast & Inventory Optimizer
+#  Retail Demand Forecast & Inventory Optimizer

 This is an end-to-end analytics tool that moves from prediction (forecasting sales) to prescription (optimizing inventory).
 It's built in Python using Prophet and Streamlit.